Tapi Dharma Rao

-Thapi Dharma Rao Naidu (1887–1973) was a Telugu writer, lyricist and social reformer.
-He wrote dialogues and lyrics for the films like Mala Pilla, Drohi, Thathaji, Bhishma, and Patni.
-He was awarded the Sahitya Akademi Award for Indian Literature.
-He had authored many books which were the eye openers for many in the field of social sciences in India, in particular South India.
-His books Vidhi Vilasam, many more have found a place in the annals of Indian literature.
+Thapi Dharma Rao Naidu (1887–1973) was a Telugu writer, journalist, rationalist, and social reformer.
+He is considered as a pioneer of colloquial language in Telugu journalism and a doyen of Telugu prose writers.
+He was awarded the Sahitya Akademi Award by India's National Academy of Letters in 1971.
+He authored many books which were the eye openers in the field of social sciences in India, in particular South India.
+His literary works like Vidhi Vilasam have found a place in the annals of Indian literature.
+He also wrote dialogues and lyrics for films like Mala Pilla (1938), Raithu Bidda (1939), Drohi (1948), Rojulu Marayi (1955).